 - Wash the sweatshirt in the washer.

-Also if you end up getting some bleach on one of the parts you didn’t intend, do not try to brush it away with your fingers, like a moron.
+If you end up getting some bleach on one of the parts you didn’t intend, do not try to brush it away with your fingers, like a moron.
 It only smears it and makes the spot bigger when in reality it would have been a cute little dot…

 I had my son help me flip the sweatshirt over.
 The extra hands helped make sure that the bleached material didn’t touch the parts of the sweatshirts I didn’t want it to.